 The OEB uses a deemed capital structure of 60% debt, 40% equity for electricity distributors when establishing rates.
 This deemed capital mix is equal to a debt to equity ratio of 1.5 (60/40).
 A debt to equity ratio of more than 1.5 indicates that a distributor is more highly levered than the deemed capital structure.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments.
 A debt to equity ratio of less than 1.5 indicates that the distributor is less levered than the deemed capital structure.
-NBHDL took on additional debt in 2017 to further align with the deemed capital structure and allow for investment in the business which is reflected in the increased ratio of 1.01 in 2017 as compared to .95 in 2016.
+NBHDL held relatively stable in 2018 where the exchange of new debt was offset by a comparatively lower dividend which is reflected in the ratio of 1.00 in 2018 as compared to 1.01 in 2017.